Jigarkumar25/CST8913/lab2.md

 ## IaaS Deployment

-In this setup, I used Infrastructure as a Service (IaaS) to deploy my system, which has three parts:
+In this setup, I used Infrastructure as a Service to deploy my system, which has three parts:
 - A React UI for the frontend <br>
 - A Flask web server for the backend<br>
 - A PostgreSQL database for data storage